Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 • Active periodontal infection can trigger a systemic inflammatory response

-• Chronic inflammation may contribute to insulin resistance, making blood sugar levels harder to control — a concern also explored in research on oral health and heart disease
+• Chronic inflammation may contribute to insulin resistance, making blood sugar levels harder to control

 • Some clinical studies suggest that effective periodontal treatment may support improved glycaemic control, although individual outcomes vary